rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 <hr class="section-divider">

 This guide has shown you how to create a Node.js project from scratch, and how you can introduce upcoming JavaScript features in your Node.js environment using Babel.
-You have seen how npm scripts are used to start, test, and deploy applications, and how environment variables secure sensible data like private API keys and user credentials.
+You have seen how npm scripts are used to start, test, and deploy applications, and how environment variables secure sensitive data like private API keys and user credentials.
 The finished product is a node package that can be open sourced on npm, another rewarding aspect of working with the Node.js ecosystem.

 {{% read_before "This tutorial is part 1 of 2 in the series."
 "Part 2:" "How to setup Express.js in Node.js" "https://www.robinwieruch.de/node-js-express-tutorial/" %}}